 - 54% said that if a company offered them, a discount or coupons would provide they would be more motivated to make a mobile payment.

-- 53% of respondents said that if offered loyalty, or reward points, they would be more likely to use a company’s mobile payment solution.
+- 53% of respondents said that if provided loyalty, or reward points, they would be more likely to use a company’s mobile payment solution.

 - 35% of respondents stated they if a business sent them regular notifications for upcoming events, they would be more likely to visit that business.